dwreeves/dbt_pca/README.md

 In practical settings, we usually want far fewer components than there are columns in the data, so this ends up being a good trade-off.

 Another advantage of NIPALS is it can be modified to handle missing data.
-This is a common method in many implementations of PCA, although it is not currently supported.
+This is a common method in many implementations of PCA, although it is not currently supported in the pure SQL implementations.
 (It's on the roadmap!)

 ### Options for `method='nipals'`